 Nursing, Traditional BSN

-The Traditional Four-Year program is designed for the student who has completed high school level education.
+The Traditional Four-Year program is designed for the student who has completed high school level education or has transfer credit.
 Students in this program complete Ashland University core coursework in the first two academic years and begin clinical nursing coursework in their junior year.

 Students who meet the criteria below will be directly admitted to AU and the CONHS for their freshman year.